 The residents appeared to receive care and support which was of a good quality, person centred and promoted their rights.
-It was noted that the behaviour of some of the residents on occasions could be difficult to manage but that they were provided with appropriate emotional and behavioural support.
+However, it was identified that an environmental restriction for one of the residents had not been appropriately reviewed so as to ensure that the restriction in place was the least restrictive and for the shortest duration necessary.